Best Belgian Waffle Recipe

-The BEST Belgian waffle recipe – light and fluffy inside with a crispy outside!
+The BEST recipe for Belgian Waffles – light and fluffy inside with a crispy outside!
 Made with buttermilk, these Belgian waffles are delicious plain or piled high with toppings.
 Time to be a brunch superstar!

 Belgian waffles are the extra-special, fancy, high-maintenance member of the breakfast food family.